 Discouraging DUI: California Legislative Changes

 Are you aware of the new DUI laws in California?
-2022 brought increased penalties for many charges.
+The year 2022 brought increased penalties for many charges.
 Here are five things to know about current California DUI laws:

 1. Prior Convictions Count